I’m not sayin’, I’m just sayin’.

 Via Informed Comment.

-It was a typical day in junior physics class at Fairfield High School when things took a turn... to the atypical!
+It was a typical day in junior physics class at Point Cordial High when things took a turn... to the atypical!
 Mild-mannered Breshvic's seething distaste of physics broke through its last tensile straw as the very fabric of spacetime holding him in place tore like the flimsy wet blouse of an amateur porn artist!
 Young Breshvic found himself disembodied, floating wildly in a place with no shape or form, but more directions than previously revealed to him, and not easily explained in this format!
 Had he gone to that ethereal void of wraiths and gods?
 Had he crossed over to the land of dead?
 HAD HE GONE UTTERLY MAD?
 Had he simply fallen asleep during another lecture?
 NO!
 It was in this astral plane between reality and dream, nexus of dimension, the OMNIVERSE, that he first learned to use his powers, clawing madly to survive against nightmarish demons and malevolent cosmic shadows!

 Latest posts by Breshvic (see all)